nwoltman/Firebolt/README.md

 ## WARNING

 This project is still in the early stages of development.
-The API could change at any time and code is assumed to be broken.
+The API could change at any time and code is unstable.

 ## Browser Support